 His Christchurch team is committed to patient welfare – before, during and after any surgery.
 To achieve this, Mr Creagh engages closely with local GPs both in Canterbury and West Coast to find the best solutions for their patients.

-Terry offers an extensive range of plastic and reconstructive procedures in his private clinic on the Southern Cross hospital campus.
+Terry offers an extensive range of plastic and reconstructive procedures in his private clinic on the St Georges Hospital campus.
 He enjoys teaming up with other specialists to combine skill sets for complex plastic surgery and trauma cases in the public and private hospitals.
 Mr Creagh is the chairman of the board of plastic surgery training in New Zealand and leads the training for New Zealand’s future plastic surgeons.
 He is recognised and registered as a Specialist Plastic Surgeon in both New Zealand and the United Kingdom.

 Terry likes getting to know his patients and their families.
 His approachable and empathetic manner ensures his patients and their families trust him and feel comfortable asking questions.